tskarthikeyann/antispoofing.lbp/README.rst

 The results in Table IV for LDA and SVM classification are obtained by the following two commands, respectively::

   $ ./bin/ldatrain_lbp.py -v features/regular -d scores/regular -n replay
-  $ ./bin/svmtrain_lbp.py -v features/regular -d scores/regular -r replay
+  $ ./bin/svmtrain_lbp.py -v features/regular -d scores/regular --sn -r replay

 The results for the CASIA-FASD database can be obtained in the same way, by specifying the ``casia`` parameter at the end of the commands.
 Note that the results for CASIA-FASD are reported on per-block basis, and using 5-fold cross validation.
 This means that the results need to be generated 5 times, training with different fold, which can be specified as an argument as well.